A new paradigm: Marketing in the network society

 Involvement, data, and disciplines

 As marketers, we need to figure out, how to execute marketing in the network society.
-The following are some of my recommendations in doing so.
+The following are some of my recommendations for doing so.

 Through the 80’s Nike used sports personalities to endorse their products all of whom were known for their “larger than life” approach to sports.
 For instance Michael Jordan, Lui Figgo, or Erik Cantona.
 Whether it be the achievements in the NBA or the Premier League, these athletes were easy to identify with and had different approaches to the game, which sold Nike a lot of shoes.